enisozgen/deploy-kubernetes-with-gitlab-ci/README.md

 - Installation provides you Gitlab server and Gitlab Runner in your local machine and allows you to experience CI development and CI deployment to the Kubernetes environment.

-Normally ansible automations should work with one-run but Gitlab does not provide TOKEN via API call after login to `http://YOUR_URL:8080/root/flask-with-test/-/settings/ci_cd` with **user:root password:password** paste the runner token to command line.
+Normally, ansible automations should work with one-run but Gitlab does not provide TOKEN via API.
+It's necessary to login to `http://YOUR_URL:8080/root/flask-with-test/-/settings/ci_cd` with **user:root password:password** paste the runner token to command line.

 # File Structure